adventurermonthly/foundry-cloudflared/README.md

 When creating the tunnel, you can use `foundry:30000` for the hostname.
 This will work for any foundry instances set up with this docker compose file, including multiple running on the same machine.

-You should have a tunnel token handy from setting up a cloudflare tunnel.
+Be sure to keep your tunnel token handy from setting up a cloudflare tunnel.

 ## Environment Variables